-Cholla Trail is a 2.6 mile heavily trafficked out and back trail located near Phoenix, AZ that features beautiful wild flowers and is only recommended for very experienced adventurers.
-The trail is primarily used for hiking, trail running, nature trips, and birding and is accessible from September until May.
+Cholla Trail is a 2.6 mile heavily trafficked out and back trail located near Phoenix, Arizona that features beautiful wild flowers and is only recommended for very experienced adventurers.
+The trail is primarily used for hiking, trail running, nature trips, and birding and is best used from September until May.

 Trailhead is on Cholla Lane.
 Parking available on Invergordon Street.

 I rated this a 5 because it has all the elements of a great hike: great views, good workout, path is everchanging and definitely not borring.
 I'm not in good shape nor are 2 of my family members but our family of 5 still made it to the top.

 Steep hike, lots of scrambling.
 Wear gloves.
 Very crowded.
 Take your time and be safe.
 Bring lots of water.
 Top has incredible views but it's like a party up there.
 Go early.
 Don't blindly follow people as at the top it's easy to climb down and miss the trail at certain points and find yourself off trail.
 Parking is challenging.
 If you can get someone to drop you off and pick you up, that is best.
 It is challenging so be prepared.

 This is an easier ascent to the summit of Camelback Mountain than the approach from Echo Canyon trail and an easier descent I believe.
 Very crowded during the most reasonable times to hike which is early morning or late evening.
 I didn't find the views from this side of the mountain as impressive as the beautiful flowers that were ON the mountain.

 Great hike but way too crowded, as to be expected since it's in the middle of the city.
 I've done a few times but prefer alternate less crowded hikes.